 In less than 10 hours, I turned an idea into a workable prototype that’s already in the hands of my customer.

-Just Because Homestead is a family-owned and operated farm located in Lebanon, New Jersey.
+Family-owned and operated farm located in Lebanon, New Jersey.

 Fresh chickens are now for sale at the farm, but it is time-consuming for the family to manage multiple interactions with various customers throughout the day via cell, text, Facebook, etc. The family loves to interact with the members of their community, but in order to better serve their customers they hope to digitize some of the customer’s journey.
 The family understands what they need to build to improve their customer’s experience.
 However, it is too much of an undertaking to try to start a new project in addition to the mountain of work they already do on a daily basis.